Which Countries Have Been Hit the Hardest by COVID-19 in Terms of Unemployment?

 As of 22 May 2020, the U.S has over 1,620,000 cases making up approximately 31% of the world’s cases.
 This is the greatest number of cases than any other country by far and the ripple effect can clearly be seen throughout the country.

 In just nine weeks, almost 39 million Americans have lost their jobs hitting a record high unemployment rate of 14.7%, this isn’t necessarily an accurate picture of the unemployment situation as thousands of applications for unemployment benefits still need to be processed and many have not yet made any application.
 Realistically, the real level of job loss is around 25% and is likely to jump as high as 30%.
+Here is the list of professions affected most by the pandemic:

 In April alone, the US private sector let go of more than 20 million employees according to the payroll processor ADP.
 Concerns are being raised about whether or not these jobs will ever be returned.